 Prognosis & Relevant Factors

 The prognosis depends on the specific case and how quickly the problem is recognized and treated.
 The prognosis is fair if the infection is identified and treated early.
-It is very poor if signs of shock have already commenced.
+The prognosis is very poor if signs of shock have already commenced.
+The prognosis also depends upon the specific Clostridium species involved.

 I Might ObserveRelated Observations